logzio/logz-docs/_source/user-guide/kibana/index.md

 Query bar
 : This is where you type your search query

-Account and field selection
+Account
-: Choose the accounts to search and add fields to the preview table
+: Choose which accounts to search.
+Sub accounts can be created to separate data by environment, microservice, team, and more.
+[Learn more about sub accounts.]({{site.baseurl}}/user-guide/accounts/manage-the-main-account-and-sub-accounts.html)

 Histogram
-: This shows you the volume of data returned for your search query.
-You can select a time period directly from here
+: Select a time range directly from the histogram of using the date picker.

 Document table
 : View the results of your search query.
-Click on any log document to open it and view the fields and values
+Click on any log document to open it and view the field:value pairs or switch to the raw JSON document.

 Log Patterns
-: Logz.io groups your logs using advanced clustering techniques to help identify anomalies that would otherwise be missed.
+: Logz.io groups your logs using advanced clustering techniques to help you identify similar logs by groups, reducing the amount of logs to review.
+Patterns also helps to surface issues and errors that might otherwise go unnoticed.
 [Learn more about Log Patterns]({{site.baseurl}}/user-guide/kibana/log-patterns.html)
 {:.letter-labels}